Electronic Access Services

 How Electronic Door Access (EDA) Works

 The basis of EDA centers on the individual.
 Each individual is assigned access according to how they are enrolled into the centralized database (Banner) and based on their individual needs.
 All access rights and privileges are maintained within the centralized system and not contained on the card itself.
 The card serves as a simple and efficient means of identifying the individual to the centralized system.
-An individual's access information is accessed at Virginia Tech by the use of the card, smart device, or biometrics.
+An individual's access information is accessed at Virginia Tech by the use of the card or smart device.
 Once an individual presents their "credential" to the reader, a request is electronically communicated from the reader to the centralized system.
 The centralized system checks the individual's account to determine if they have access rights for the designated door.
 If the individual has been provisioned with access for that location, a signal is sent to the door to unlock.
 If the individual has not been approved for access, the door will remain locked.
 All approved and denied requests for access are recorded by the system.
 The entire process beginning with presenting the credential to the reader and ending with the unlocking of the door is typically completed in a few seconds.

 Access is customizable and can be granular or broad.
 An individual's access rights and privileges can change over time based on their status within the university and/or requirements set in place by departments/buildings.
 Access will be terminated once the privileges are no longer needed or the individual is no longer affiliated with the university.